 “…Many strokes, though with a little axe,Hew down and fell the hardest-timbered oak.”-Shakespeare, King Henry VI

 This is the story of how Eb's Trails came to be, written by Eb himself.
-It was first published in 1983 in a booklet by the Nordic Ski Club titled "54 Years of Sliding & Striding: a Capsule History of Skiing in Saskatoon 1928-1982".
-We've shortened it here; Eb wasn't a guy in a hurry when it came to telling stories.
+It was first published in 1983 in a booklet by the Nordic Ski Club titled "54 Years of Sliding & Striding: a Capsule History of Skiing in Saskatoon 1928-1982", designed and edited by Cliff Speer.
+Drawings are by Bob Fink.
+We've shortened Eb's story here; he wasn't a guy in a hurry when it came to telling stories.

 "Eb’s Trails, a network of cross country ski trails, are located 16km north of the town of Duck Lake.
 These trails evolved over a number of years and were started by myself, Eberhard Fass, otherwise know as Eb.